moneroexamples/access-blockchain-in-cpp/README.md

     }

-    // public transaction key is combined with our view key
+    // public transaction key is combined with our viewkey
-    // to get so called, derived key. crypto::key_derivation derivation;
+    // to create, so called, derived key. crypto::key_derivation derivation;

     if (!generate_key_derivation(pub_tx_key, prv_view_key, derivation))